 Anyone who buys a ticket can attend these events – they are open to everyone with a meaningful interest in wine.

-Some annual events have become well-established favourites, such as the Claret tasting in London, San Francisco and Sydney, the Champagne tasting in San Francisco and the famous IMW symposium which takes place every few years.
+Some annual events have become well-established favourites, such as the Bordeaux tasting in London, Napa/San Francisco and Sydney, the Champagne tasting in San Francisco and the famous IMW symposium which takes place every few years.
 Some of the world’s most iconic producers bring their wines to IMW events in the knowledge that they will be reaching an audience whose love and understanding of wine is unsurpassed.